Nickeniklas/TrackLockScraper/README.md

 # TrackLockScraper

-Scrape Deadlock game data from tracklock website to get data for player.
+Scrape match data from the website tracklock.gg for a specific player

+Process the data, and export it as a CSV file.

+### currently output
-Read the data with **BeautifulSoup**
+A CSV file containing match data with columns:

-and look at the data

-Change player variable to the one you want to pull data for (currently for "Eidorian" https://tracklock.gg/players/1676299122) playerID = 1676299122 # Ediorian

-currently fetches "Win/Loss", "Match length", "Date played"
+- Result (Win/Loss)
+- Date (Date played)
+- Duration (Match length)

+## IPython Notebook content

+- Invidual scrape examples
+- converting to Pandas DataFrame
+- exporting as csv
+- Functions for actual scraping

+### Functions
+pages = pullTracklockPages(playedId)
+data = scrapeTracklock(pages)
+exportData(data, playerId)